 Attend activities at conferences oriented toward the creative industries, creative placemaking, and the economic and cultural vitality of Colorado towns.

-Develop partnerships with communities over the summer and 2019–20 academic year.
+Develop partnerships and projects with communities over the summer and 2019–20 academic year.

 As an Engaged Arts and Humanities Scholar, graduate students will gain experiences in applying the tools of their discipline (research, teaching and creative work) to forge relationships and spaces for community interaction and dialogue.
 For some current thought on this type of work, see The New Work of Building Civic Practice, Michael Rohd, 2012 and the National Humanities Conference.